 Where Does My Money Go?
 (United Kingdom): Increased information exchange

-Citizens can view, monitor and analyse how their taxes are spent by the UK Government through the Where Does My Money Go platform, http://wheredoesmymoneygo.org/.
+Citizens can view, monitor and analyse how their taxes are spent by the UK Government through the Where Does My Money Go? platform, http://wheredoesmymoneygo.org/.

 Users can see national as well as regional expenditures on services including health, defence, education, order and safety, environment and general governance (Figure 3).
 It also features a section called “The Daily Bread” where users can put in their salary, then the system will generate a visual and numerical representation of what portion of the salary goes into government services.

-Flood mapping and forest conservation (Australia): Improved decision-making and planning
+Flood mapping and forest conservation (Australia): Improved decision making and planning

-Set out below are two brief case studies of open government data in Australia, and how it helps local governments in improving decision-making and planning.
+Set out below are two brief case studies of open government data in Australia, and how it helps local governments in improving decision making and planning.

-Understanding data: nature, pricing & economic theories
+Understanding data: nature, pricing, and economic theories

 Economic theory for open data rests on the importance of information to the economy.
-Information drives innovation and informed choice, which in turn produces benefits ranging from improved productivity, efficiency and reduced production costs to improving product timeliness, quality and performance.
+Information drives innovation and informed choice, which in turn produces benefits ranging from improved productivity, efficiency and reduced production costs to improved product timeliness, quality and performance.

 Information can be costly to acquire– for example, imperfections in capital markets can be linked to the transaction costs associated with acquiring information.
 Markets for information as a good are themselves characterised by imperfect information.
 A buyer often cannot ascertain the properties and quality of the information for sale to the extent they generally could with a physical good, and therefore only purchase information in an ‘ad hoc’ manner.

-Given the unique characteristics of information and the challenges around it, economic theory suggests government has a responsibility to provide information and data that brings broader societal benefits including empowering and engaging citizens and communities, improving the efficiency of markets, and encouraging competition and innovation.
+Given the unique characteristics of information and the challenges around it, economic theory suggests government has a responsibility to provide information and data that bring broader societal benefits including empowering and engaging citizens and communities, improving the efficiency of markets, and encouraging competition and innovation.

 Key economic concepts associated with open government data that are drawn on in studies reviewed in this report include: